Rady Children's Hospital: Partnership with Children's Specialized Hospital

+Merger with Children's Health Orange County and CHOC Children's

+In November 2023, Rady Children’s Hospital and Children's Hospital of Orange County (CHOC) announced their intent to merge, forming one of the largest pediatric healthcare networks in California.

+According to representatives from both organizations, this partnership aims to enhance pediatric healthcare delivery by integrating specialized services, research initiatives, and advanced technologies under one unified system.
+The merger is expected to streamline clinical operations, expand community outreach, and improve access to comprehensive pediatric care for families across Southern California.

+In January 2025, it was announced that the merger between the two institutions had been completed.

 Employees

-Rady Children's has nearly 700 physicians and more than 1,000 nurses on staff, nearly 3,000 employees, 450 active volunteers, and more than 1,200 auxiliary staff.
+Rady Children's Hospital San Diego has nearly 1,000 physicians and more than 1,500 nurses on staff, nearly 6,000 employees, 300 active volunteers, and more than 1,200 auxiliary staff.

 Fundraising

 Rady Children's Hospital Foundation directs fundraising efforts on behalf of the hospital, and offers opportunities for volunteers.
 Its main volunteer group is Rady Children's Hospital Auxiliary (RCHA), whose members organize and promote many fundraising events or contribute their individual services more directly in support of the hospital and its patients.

-Begun over a century ago to support "the children's home", RCHA formally became a supporting arm of Children's Hospital when the initial hospital was built on its current site in 1953.
+Begun over a century ago to support "the children's home," RCHA formally became a supporting arm of Children's Hospital when the initial hospital was built on its current site in 1953.
 Recently the 103rd Anniversary Charity Ball to benefit Rady Children's – Spectacular San Diego – was held at the renowned Hotel Del Coronado.
 In all, the annual Charity Ball has contributed over $10 million to support various hospital departments and programs.

 Most of RCHA's activities occur within its 21 auxiliary units located in various communities throughout the hospital's service area in San Diego, Imperial and Riverside counties.
 Many units sponsor fundraising events of their own, including a Garden Walk by Point Loma's Dana Unit, Sweet Charity luncheon by Fuerte Hills' Unit, and Stand Up for Rady Children's, sponsored by the Rancho Santa Fe Unit.
 Since 2007, the Carmel Valley Unit has raised approximately $4 million to support various areas of the Hospital such as Speech & Hearing, Emergency Care Center, Neonatal Intensive Care Center, Asthma and Immunology, Chadwick Center for Children and Autism Discovery Institute.